Everybit-legacy/resources/README.md

 resources
 =========

-Static resources using in EveryBit projects
+Static resources used in EveryBit projects